sherpa/sherpa/docs/evaluation/cache.rst

 to look up a value in the `_cache` dictionary.
 If it exists then the stored value is returned, otherwise the model is evaluated and added to the `_cache` dictionary.
-In order to keep the cache size small, the oldest elements in the cache is removed when the number of entries becomes larger than :py:attr:`~sherpa.models.model.ArithmeticModel.cache` elements (the default value for this attribute is 5).
+In order to keep the cache size small, the oldest element in the cache is removed when the number of entries becomes larger than :py:attr:`~sherpa.models.model.ArithmeticModel.cache` elements (the default value for this attribute is 5).